 - Teacher Feedback

 - Certificate Template with Fruits and Vegetables

-Schools participating in the National School Lunch or Breakfast Program.
+In order to qualify for Steps to Health programming, schools must participate in the National School Lunch or Breakfast Program.
 The school building must have at least 50% of students receiving a free or reduced meal.
-Confirm that the school qualifies using the below list.

 Before beginning programming, use this spreadsheet to confirm that a school qualifies: FY19 Eligible Schools